FkaanTurk/Eafc-Rating-Calculator/README.md

 # Eafc-Rating-Calculator
 This project helps you to decimal numbers of your squad rating in Eafc.
-Its most useful in squad vuilding challenges
+Its most useful in squad building challenges